 Exercise for the day: Today create a daily routine that will give you stamina to reach your goals and make you feel good about who you are… then do something that you believe in but have until now been tentative about.
 Take the leap and just do it!

 Day 47 Meditation:

-Malchut (Sovereign Servant Leadership) with Hod (Humble Glory and Splendor)
+Today on day 47 of counting the Omer up to Shavu’ot we meditate on how Malchut (Sovereign Servant Leadership) correlates with Hod (Humble Glory and Splendor)

 Malchut Sovereignty is God’s gift to each individual.
 Hod of Malchut is the humble appreciation of this exceptional gift.
 The beauty of Humility is that it keeps haughtiness and arrogance at bay.
 Humility is recognizing that your personal sovereignty and dignity are gifts from God!